marczz/mzlinux_pages/media/streaming.md

 ### PulseAudio {#pulseaudio}
 [PulseAudio](http://www.freedesktop.org/wiki/Software/PulseAudio/)
-(LGPL library, GPL server) is a a networked sound server, that has support in audacious, gst (gst-pulse), libao,
-{{< iref "media_players#mpd448" "mpd" >}},
- mplayer, qmmp, xine....
+(LGPL library, GPL server) is a a networked sound server, that has support in audacious, gst (gst-pulse), libao, {{< iref "media_players#mpd" "mpd" >}}, mplayer, qmmp, xine....
 There is an alsa bridge, with which alsa can be both a backend and a frontend to PulseAudio, through it any alsa player can use PulseAudio.

 Wikipedia has a {{< wp "Pulseaudio" >}} page.